SymbolNotFound/.github/CONTRIBUTING.md

  * address review comments (may involve multiple commit round-trips)
    * respect each other, see [CODE_OF_CONDUCT.md]
  * merge your pull request after meeting all branch protections
-   * address merge conflicts if another PR was merged since HEAD (and retain history)
+   * address merge conflicts if another PR was merged since HEAD (retain history)
  * delete the feature/fix branch after merging

 **One critical rule:** Do _NOT_ git rebase on commits that have already been pushed or shared on github (or any remote repository).
 Rebase is only for cleaning up a local commit history before merging it into a shared team branch.
-This will save a lot of headache.

-For a great video about git version control concepts, see [Git for Professionals] Tutorial.
-It is a good refresher, and a good presentation of intermediate concepts like rebase vs merge.
+For a great video about git version control concepts, especially for rebase vs merge, see [Git for Professionals] Tutorial.
 Also note that GitHub rebase is not the same as git rebase.

 ## Steps for creating good issues and/or pull requests